 The next resistance is at near-term congestion in the 139-00 area it has churned around for the past several weeks prior to recent repeated mild selloffs back to test the 138-00/-16 area.
-And that didn't last very long before the current next push back above the 139-00 area.
-Beyond that next resistance is the 140-24 mid-March all-time trading high with important extended Oscillator resistance above that into the 142-08/-24 (MA-41 plus 09-16/10-00) above into next week.
+And that didn't last very long before the recent next push back above the 139-00 area.
+Beyond that next resistance is the 140-24 mid-March all-time trading high.